socketopp/socketopp/README.md

 - 🌱 learning Svelte.
 - 💻 working on how to reach out to early adopters with some ideas I have.

+### Ongoing projects

+- Failedge: platform to post about peoples failures and your lessons from them.

+- Distjobs: Job board for companies with distributed teams (not just remote)

 <!--